56

 Water Your Yard to Prevent Damage to Your Pool

-The north Texas area tends to have pockets of fairly expansive soil—soil that contracts when it gets dry and expands when it gets wet.
+This area tends to have pockets of fairly expansive soil—soil that contracts when is gets dry and expands when it gets wet.
 Therefore, extremely dry, hot periods can really dry out the soil—causing it to contract.
 When it finally does rain, expansion of the soil will take place.
 Whatever is in contact with the soil during this time of contraction and expansion also experiences movement.
 This movement can damage not only pool decks, but also roads, house foundations, driveways, sidewalks, and patios.

 Pool decks are not warranted against this raising, settling, and cracking.
 Depending on the moisture content of the soil, this raising or settling can be up to an inch or two.
 Although it is next to impossible to completely avoid some movement in your pool deck, consistent soil moisture content is the key.
 Avoiding extremely wet or extremely dry soil conditions can help prevent movement.
-During pool ownership the following tips may help you avoid some problems:
+Following are some tips to help you avoid problems:

 How to avoid having soil that is too dry